Illinois-IoT/main-project/tutorials/day1/day1.md

 #### Communication Pins
 Some of the standard GPIO pins are used for communication purposes.
 Here are some common communication protocols.

 * SPI pins – The Serial Peripheral Interface (SPI) is a communication protocol used to transfer data between micro-computers like the Raspberry Pi and peripheral devices.
 The MISO pin receives data, and the MOSI pin sends data from the Raspberry Pi.
-Furthermore, the serial clock pin sends pulses at a regular frequency between the Raspberry Pi and the SPI device at the same speed in which the devices to transfer data to each other.
+Furthermore, the serial clock pin sends pulses at a regular frequency between the Raspberry Pi and the SPI device at the same speed, in which the devices transfer data to each other.
-* UART pins – UART stands for universal asynchronous receiver-transmitter, which is a physical circuit designed to send and recieve data.
+* UART pins – UART stands for "universal asynchronous receiver-transmitter", which is a physical circuit designed to send and recieve data.
-* PWM pins – PWM means “pulse width modulation,” which is a communication protocol best used with stuff that moves and lights up: motors, LEDs, and so on.
+* PWM pins – PWM stands for “pulse width modulation,” which is a communication protocol best used with stuff that moves and lights up: motors, LEDs, etc.
-* I2C pins – I2C is short for inter-integrated circuit (two “inters” or I"squared"C).
+* I2C pins – I2C is stands for "inter-integrated circuit" (two “inters” or I"squared"C).
 It works similarly to SPI, but it doesn’t force you to use nearly so many pins.

 ## Introduction to the Project

 Over the course of the next few days, you will complete a project that replicates a smart doorbell system.

-Imaging you want to create a doorbell alarm system where the visitor doesn't have to press a button for you to be notified.
+Imagine you want to create a doorbell alarm system in which the visitor doesn't have to press a button for you to be notified.
 The doorbell system will know when a person approaches the door and alert you.

-We will achieve this in several parts.
+We will achieve this through several parts.
 Today, you will begin by learning about how to interface with the camera module using a Python script.

 ## 1. Take a picture